tonsky/tonsky.me/site/blog/unicode/index.md

 1. For other languages, there’s probably a library or binding for ICU.

 1. Roll your own.
-Unicode [publishes](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) rules and tables machine-readable format, and all the libraries above are based on them.
+Unicode [publishes](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries) rules and tables in a machine-readable format, and all the libraries above are based on them.

-But whatever you choose, make sure it’s on recent enough version of Unicode (15.1 at the moment of writing), because definition of graphemes changes from version to version.
-For example, Java’s `java.text.BreakIterator` is no go: it’s based on very old version of Unicode and not updated.
+But whatever you choose, make sure it’s on the recent enough version of Unicode (15.1 at the moment of writing), because the definition of graphemes changes from version to version.
+For example, Java’s `java.text.BreakIterator` is a no-go: it’s based on a very old version of Unicode and not updated.

+.loud Use a library

 IMO, the whole situation is a shame.
 Unicode should be in stdlib of every language by default.
-It’s lingua franca of the Internet!
+It’s the lingua franca of the Internet!
 And it’s not new: we’ve been living with Unicode for 20 years now.

-.loud Use a library

 # Wait, rules are changing?